erfanul007/fastapi-server-template/docs/ARCHITECTURE.md

-# Data Model Chat Server - Architecture
+# FastAPI Server Template - Architecture

 ## Overview

-A RAG-based agentic chat application built with FastAPI.
-Currently implements a production-ready authentication system with database management.
+A production-ready FastAPI server template with a focus on vertical slice architecture, scalability, and developer experience.
+It provides a solid foundation for building new web applications and APIs.

 **Core Principles**: Async-first, type-safe, modular design with clean separation of concerns.